Kittysplit/kittysplit-blog/_posts/2015-3-5-goodbye-ubuntu.md

 It seems that Ubuntu has exhausted itself in a string of misadventures,  bad bets and features and policies that annoyed its community.
 The ones that spring to mind are:  [Ubuntu Edge](http://en.wikipedia.org/wiki/Ubuntu_Edge), [Ubuntu TV](http://www.ubuntu.com/tv), moving the windows buttons, [Wayland vs Mir](http://en.wikipedia.org/wiki/Mir_(software)#Controversy), [Ubuntu one](http://blog.canonical.com/2014/04/02/shutting-down-ubuntu-one-file-services/), [Ubuntu vs Banshee](http://www.zdnet.com/article/shuttleworth-on-the-ubuntu-banshee-controversy-mistakes-were-made/),  and [trademark “abuse”](http://arstechnica.com/information-technology/2013/11/canonical-abused-trademark-law-to-target-a-site-critical-of-ubuntu-privacy/).

 People are moving on and so are we.
 Goodbye Ubuntu.
 It’s been emotional.
+(But don't worry, you can still use Kittysplit to [split expenses between friends](http://kittysplit.com).)